InspiryThemes/realhomes-docs/docs/homepage-settings-classic.md

 #### 4. **Display Image Banner on Homepage**

-To display image banner on homepage, Go to **Homepage → Slider Area** tab and choose banner related option as displayed in screenshot below.
+To display image banner on homepage, go to **Dashboard → Pages** and edit the page assigned as **Home or FrontPage**.
+Scroll down to find the **Homepage Settings** section and click on **Slider Area** and choose banner related option as displayed in screenshot below.

 ![Image Banner Home Page](images/home-setup/image-banner-homepage.png)